ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 See section 5 of {{I-D.ietf-teep-architecture}} for further discussion.

 The Update Message has a SUIT_Envelope containing SUIT manifests.
-Following are some examples of using SUIT manifests in the Update Message.
+Following are some example scenarios using SUIT manifests in the Update Message.

-### Example 1: Having one SUIT Manifest pointing to a URI of a Trusted Component Binary
+### Scenario 1: Having one SUIT Manifest pointing to a URI of a Trusted Component Binary

-In this example, a SUIT Manifest has a URI pointing to a Trusted Component Binary.
+In this scenario, a SUIT Manifest has a URI pointing to a Trusted Component Binary.

 A Trusted Component Developer creates a new Trusted Component Binary and hosts it at a Trusted Component Developer's URI.
 Then the Trusted Component Developer generates an associated SUIT manifest with the filename "tc-uuid.suit" that contains the URI.
-The filename "tc-uuid.suit" is used in Example 3 later.
+The filename "tc-uuid.suit" is used in Scenario 3 later.

 The TAM receives the latest SUIT manifest from the Trusted Component Developer, and the URI it contains will not be changeable by the TAM since the SUIT manifest is signed by the Trusted Component Developer.